 How do you prepare before you go?

 And the concluding word from David is that, until you have experienced it “you will never know what it’s like.
 The whole place is buzzing.”
-You can expect a full debrief post-Baselworld 2017 when the two Davids return.
+You can expect a full debrief post-Baselworld 2017 when David returns.

 Baselworld 2017 March 23 - 30, 2017, Messe Basel, Switzerland